RIKEN-RCCS/lens3/v1/doc/design.md

 should (1) start a new Lens3-Mux + MinIO pair, and then (2) stop an old Lens3-Mux + MinIO pair.

+## UI

+Lens3 UI is created by vuejs+vuetifyjs.
+The code for Vuetify is in the "v1/ui" directory.
+See the [ui/README.md](../ui/README.md) for building UI code.

 ## Short Term TODO, or Deficiency

 * Start MinIO with the --json option.
 It will make parsing the output